 - Banks.
-You can find banks in Australia that let you send money to West Bank and Gaza.
+You can find banks in Australia that let you send money to the West Bank and Gaza.
 Depending on the bank you choose, you can initiate the process online, in person or over the phone.
 Bear in mind that the fees you have to pay and the turnaround time can vary from one bank to the next.
 You can also consider sending a cheque, money order or draft via mail.

 - Non-banks.
-International money transfer companies such as Western Union and Xpress Money have a physical presence in Australia as well as West Bank and Gaza.
+International money transfer companies such as Western Union and Xpress Money have a physical presence in Australia as well as the West Bank and Gaza.
 You can use their services to transfer funds to bank accounts or to send money to a cash pickup centre.
 Using the services of an online company such as PayPal is also an option.

-When receiving money from West Bank and Gaza in Australia, you get to choose from different options.
+When receiving money from the West Bank and Gaza in Australia, you get to choose from different options.